Isvvc/jmos/README.md

 Generating Markdown files for Skyrim mod lists

+## Purpose

+This application exists for the purpose of helping individuals organize Skyrim mods.
+This aplication does not handle mod files themsleves like [Mod Organizer](https://github.com/Modorganizer2/modorganizer) does.
+Instead it allows users to keep track of  mods they might be interested in without necissarily having them installed with their mod manager.

+While features are currently very limited, here are some examples of potential uses I envision:

+> You like taking screenshots of Skyrim and use a plethora of different mods.
+There are tons of these avilable that you like to use: various different grass mods, ENBs, character textures, armors, etc. For conflicting mods, such as different ENBs or character textures, you keep a set of images in your organizer for the ones you use so you can compare them and pick which one you want for the shoot.
+For modular mods like armors, you have hundreds and don't want all installed in the game at once.
+You look at your list of armor mods with reference pictures and leveling scales and find appropriate ones to install for the shoot.

+> You install various different armor mods, balanced or not.
+They may or may not be craftable in-game and you want to work toward getting them in a playthrough.
+You keep a list of armors with image references oranized by level so you can pace your progression through the different armors.
+For craftbale armors, there is a list of all of the crafting materials required to make it so you can work toward that.
+For other armors, you keep their location in-game or their item IDs so you can acquire them when you reach the appropriate level.

 ## Usage

 There are no precompiled binaries.
 Ironically, only macOS and Linux are currently supported.
 To use, place the `src` folder in a location you want the application to exist in.
 Download `json.hpp` from [nlohmann/json](https://github.com/nlohmann/json/releases) and place it in the src folder.
 From the terminal run the command (`generate` may be replaced with whatever name you would like the executable to have):